 - TeraGen: Generate 200GB data on S3.

-These benchmarks are I/O intensive and involve reading/writing large amounts of data, which serves as a great example for a typical big data ETL pipeline.
+These benchmarks are I/O intensive and involve reading/writing large amounts of data, which serves as a great example of a typical big data ETL pipeline.
 TeraSort is also quite CPU intensive.

 Effect of EBS Volume Size

 First, we ran these with an EBS volume size of 100GB attached to each worker node (for both r5 and r5a instances).
 The resulting runtimes are noted below:

 Clearly, something was off with the r5a (AMD) cluster.
 Since TeraGen is not a CPU-intensive benchmark, the 25 percent performance differential on TeraGen is hard to explain.
 At this point, we noted that r5a instance types have slower EBS throughput than the r5 instance types.
 To give the instances a fair comparison, we increase the EBS volume size for r5a instances (relative to r5) and use this configuration for our subsequent benchmark runs.